Ocean cruising in Poland

 When you think of cruisable countries Poland doesn’t exactly spring first to mind, but the country actually has one of the most fascinating cruise ports in Northern Europe.
 Perfectly positioned on the Baltic coast, Poland is a favourite on Baltics itineraries, so make sure to choose a sailing that stops at historic Gdansk.
+Looking to cruise to Poland from UK?
 Industry heavyweights like Royal Caribbean, MSC Cruises, NCL and Princess Cruises sail to Poland, along with more luxurious, smaller-ship cruise lines like Viking, Azamara, Hapag-Lloyd Cruises and Windstar.

 Gdansk is one of Poland’s two main cruise ports on the northern coast, and it just happens to be one of the most charming cities in the country.
 Wandering Gdansk’s historic thoroughfares is like stepping back in time, despite the fact that the city was almost destroyed during World War II.
 Following the war, the Soviets rebuilt the city and using original documents, so travellers today are greeted with a beautiful and medieval town that existed prior to the conflict.
 Highlights include the colourful Mariacka Street – a long stretch of cobbles influenced by German and Polish traditions, the massive Gothic St Mary’s Church and the Museum of the Second World War – standing on ground once razed.
 Come in July for the 800-year old Saint Dominic Fair, a huge market with cultural events.

 Located on Gdansk bay, Gdynia is a bustling port city known for its maritime history and great quality of life – regularly topping the list of Poland’s best places to live in.
 While many cruisers who dock in the area head to Gdansk itself, Gdynia is a hidden gem of a city with lots of fantastic things to see.
 The city is a mish mash of architecture, so expect 20th century, modernist and functionalist but also the odd 13th century building – most notably the St. Michael the Archangel's Church.
 Cruise to Gdynia to check out some great museums – the Emigration Museum and two anchored museum ships to name a few – and also explore the surrounding hills, nature reserve and coastline.
-Just outside the city there’s a glorious white sandy beach home to vibey restaurants, bars and a long pleasure pier.
+Just outside the city there’s a glorious white sandy beach home to vibey restaurants, bars and a long pleasure pier to relax on your cruise to Poland.

 Poland dynamic capital Warsaw is a thing of beauty, the home of Chopin, lush green parks and mish mash architecture shaped buy a turbulent history.
 Despite its serene appearance, the city has endured more than most due to the devastation of World War II, but has risen from the ashes to become a leading capital of cool.
 Visit Warsaw for its museums, lively vodka bars and craft beer pubs – for which all are a dime a dozen.
 The Warsaw Rising Museum and POLIN Museum of the History of Polish Jews are a must for history lovers, while artsy folk should head to the National Museum for 830,000 works of art.
 Music also pulses through Warsaw’s veins, be it in candlelit Chopin recitals, pulsating superclubs, or opera at one of the city’s three operatic companies.